Trade directory · Nashville metro · Tennessee

 Licensing Requirements

-Tennessee requires electrical contractors to hold a state license through the Tennessee Board for Licensing Contractors.
-Must pass PSI exam, provide 4 years experience or 2 years plus approved education, carry $25,000 surety bond, and maintain $300,000 general liability insurance.
-Renewal every 2 years with 8 hours continuing education.
+Tennessee requires electrical contractor license through the Board for Licensing Contractors.
+Must pass PSI exam, provide financial statements, carry required insurance, and have qualifying party with electrical experience.
+License renewal every 2 years with continuing education requirements.

 §2